Honda CBR650F 0-60 mph in 3.50 seconds

 The CBR650F has been with us since 2014 and was supplanted by the CBR650R in 2019 and arguably was a spiritual successor to the very popular and capable CBR600F4i albeit a less sporty and more learner and touring focused with lower pegs and higher bars for more comfort.

-There was a softer and less popular CBR600F that ran from 2011 to 2013 but that model despite being a good motorcycle in its own right, but it never quite caught-on like the original F4i did.
+There was a softer and less popular CBR600F that ran from 2011 to 2013 but that model despite being a good motorcycle in its own right, but never quite caught on as the original F4i did.

-At least on paper it was a step back from the model it directly replaces as well as the original CBR600f4i.
-A bike that offered Supersport performance with all-round city and touring ability.
+At least on paper, it was a step back from the model it directly replaces as well as the original CBR600f4i.
+A bike that offered Supersport performance with the all-around city and touring ability.

 Even if it has less power than those models it was expected to replace not only literally but, in the hearts, and minds of riders.